Which feeding tube is best after esophageal cancer surgery?

 Summary

-This study looked at 577 people who had surgery for esophageal cancer.
-It compared two ways of giving nutrition after surgery: a tube placed directly into the small intestine (jejunostomy) versus a tube through the nose into the stomach (nasoenteric).
-The goal was to see if one method leads to fewer complications like pneumonia or leaks, and better overall recovery.
+This study looked at 577 patients who had surgery for esophageal cancer.
+Researchers compared two ways of giving nutrition after surgery: feeding through a tube placed directly into the small intestine (jejunostomy) versus a tube through the nose into the stomach (nasoenteric).
+The goal was to see if one method leads to fewer complications like pneumonia or leaks.
+The study is complete, and results may help doctors choose the best feeding method for future patients.

 Disclaimer Read more